flaviostutz/monolint/README.md

     "serverless-same-name": true,
     "packagejson-same-name": true,
   },
+  "defaults": true
 }
 ```

   * 'module-markers' - declare a list of file names that, if found in any folder inside the monorepo, will make the folder considered a module.
 Used only in the base folder of the monorepo.
   * 'rules' - activate/deactivate rules, or setup specific configurations for a rule
+  * 'defaults' - whatever use default configurations or not.
+Defaults to true.

 * This file can be placed in any folder to define specific configurations/rules for different branches of the monorepo.
   * Example: